jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2017/12/2017-12-19-tdd-and-teaching-design-without-a-teacher.md

 I don't know...

 But... maybe the reason why a poorly designed system might still be testable is bacause it has _not yet_ gone through _many_ testings??
 Maybe the process is not yet complete?
 Maybe the tests only cover a small percentage of the production code?
 Or maybe the tests are wrong?

+I don't know...

+Ahh!
+Perhaps

 Maybe we also should have tests for our tests, so we can be sure that our tests are right!